jacobmunson/LearningSQL/README.md

+## Last Update

+As of 1/15/2020 this is done.
+As intended, this served as a nice little exercise.

 ## Some notes

 A repository for obnoxious detail surrounding my learning of SQL.
 I'll be making explicit queries for just about everything.